1j01/project-nexus/IDEAS.md

 * Plugins
-	* Make the API asynchronous, or even smarter
-	  (most things will be checking for the existence of files, so something that would check once and then watch the file system would be great)
+	* Make the API asynchronous, and maybe even smarter (most things will be checking for the existence of files, so something that would check once and then watch the file system would be great)
 	* Task launchers (with dropdowns)